milosz-wieczor/gromologist-for-review/README.md

 Gromologist is a package designed to facilitate handling, editing and manipulating GROMACS topology files (.top and .itp), as well as compatible structures (.pdb and .gro).

+For a growing base of common applications, workflows and use cases, check out [the Gromologist wiki](https://gitlab.com/KomBioMol/gromologist/-/wikis/Tutorials).

 - [Gromologist](#gromologist)
   * [Installation](#installation)
   * [How to cite](#how-to-cite)